GearHost/Docs/how-to-publish-your-app-with-ftp.md

 3. Click on the Publish tab
 4. Input the hostname, username and password info your FTP client and connect

+This might look something like this:

+Hostname: ftp.gear.host
+Username: myawesomeapp\$myawesomeapp
+Password: ydjcWguj0RamAJCbdjMtvzgxlkq3LJhuieblrY3sZeEiiuF6DRPZK8p3RMC6

+>Your username for FTP is the *{cloudsitename}*\$*{cloudsitename}* so if your CloudSite was called "myawesomeapp" your username would be "myawesomeapp\$myawesomeapp".
+FYI for Git your username is only $*{cloudsitename}* for example "$myawesomeapp".

 >The password is very long and cannot be changed.
 This password cannot be changed however it can be reset and a new password generated for your CloudSite by clicking on the Reset Password button.

 ###Where do I put my data?